 Despite the presumption that residents would have direct access to the crops they produce, residents often must travel several miles without adequate transportation for fresh fruits and vegetables.
 Much of the area is considered a food desert, and CHWs often serve as the only means of accessing fresh food for residents with the help of their local churches, health centers, and food banks.

-Our projects, such as Juntos Podemos, teach parents and children practical ways to adopt healthy habits with resources readily available to them in their communities along with ways that they can incorporate short daily physical activities into their lifestyles.
-In addition, CHWs provide assistance with applying for federally available programs such as the Supplemental Nutrition Assistance Program (SNAP).
+CHWs teach parents and children practical ways to adopt healthy habits with resources readily available to them in their communities along with ways that they can incorporate short daily physical activities into their lifestyles.
+In addition, they provide assistance with applying for federally available programs such as the Supplemental Nutrition Assistance Program (SNAP).